JamesByers/Cluster-analysis-of-image-RGB-colors/README.md

 The python code is the most recent and implements all the features as seen in the animated gif such as the writing of the original image to the output directory, adding a newer directory structure and writing the duration of each cluster loop to the console.

-I shot the Newport_seafood photo in Newport Oregon in February 2010.
+I shot the Newport_seafood photo taken in Newport Oregon in February 2010.

 Enjoy!